dmzza/dmzza/_posts/2016-01-26-instagram.md

 # Instagram in 30 days
 If the founder of Instagram had come to me with a thirty day budget to build the first version of Instagram, I would have started by focusing on those three critical features.
 —
-Filtering & Framing Photos, storing them in the cloud

 > 5-7 days

+> Build the user interface for choosing a filter and a frame, and uploading it to the cloud
+>

 —
-Creating and Following User Profiles

-The quality of the sign up process determines what percentage of people will actually begin using the app, so it is a crucial part to spend time on.
 > 10-15 days

+> The first impression created by the sign up process determines what percentage of people will begin using the app, so it is a crucial part to spend time on.
+> The on-boarding process would be designed to
 —

 The Feed, Hearts and Comments